-When you write Nengajo, it’s very important to write your brief original comment to each person.
-Not just using the typical phrase but if you write some comment expressing how close to that person and showing the time you share with that person, the person who receives your Nengajo would feel very happy and touch their heart.
+When you write Nengajo, it’s essential to write your original comment to each person.
+If you write a comment expressing how close to that person you are and show the time you share with that person, the receiver will be very happy and it will touch their heart.

-Some Japanese people write Nengajo as public stance and think sending over Nengajo is an obligation thing.
-However, if you write your own original comment thinking just for that person, your Nengajo would turn out to be an original warm-hearted greeting card which makes people around you HAPPY.
+Some Japanese people write Nengajo automatically and think sending them is an obligation.
+However, if you write your own original comment especially just for that person, it can become a warm-hearted greeting card that makes people around you HAPPY.

 Do you know how to mail your Nengajo?
 After you’ve finished writing all addresses and comments on Nengajo, all you have to do is follow these steps:

-1. Post your Nengajo into the post box located near your house by December 25th.
-If you post into the post box after December 25th, your Nengajo won’t deliver on January 1st 2019.
-Normally, it’s a good manner to deliver Nengajo on January 1st in Japan.
-If people receive your Nengajo after January 1st, some people might think you haven’t prepared well enough for the Nengajo so please be careful with this point.
-In other words, many Japanese people feel the person who delivered their Nengajo on a timely manner by January 1st, they believe that this means that person cares a lot about the receiver and the receiver feel your effort to prepare Nengajo.
+1. Post your Nengajo into the post box located near your house by December 25th!!
+If you post into the post box after December 25th, your Nengajo won’t deliver on January 1st.
+Normally, it’s good manners to deliver Nengajo on January 1st in Japan.
+If received after January 1st, some people might think you are a bit unprepared…

 Everybody is very busy at the end of the year, but Japanese people care how much people care for each other.
-Nengajo is one of the symbol expressing “I CARE ABOUT YOU SO MUCH”
+Nengajo is one of the symbols expressing, “I CARE ABOUT YOU SO MUCH.”

-2. Make sure to post your Nengajo into mailing entrance mentioned “POST ONLY NENGAJO” not normal mailing entrance.
-The Japanese post office makes mailing entrance only for Nengajo as a limited term from December.
-If you mail into this “POST ONLY NENGAJO” entrance, post office staff will prepare your Nengajo rationally and try to make on-time delivery of your Nengajo to each destination on January 1st.
-If you accidentally mail into the normal entrance, post office staff will also send over your Nengajo to each destination but this might make their working process inefficient and it may have the possibility of not delivering on time.
+2. Make sure to post your Nengajo into the mailing slot named “POST ONLY NENGAJO,” not the normal mailing entrance.
+The Japanese post office makes mailing entrance only for Nengajo limited-term from December.
+If you mail into this “POST ONLY NENGAJO” entrance, post office staff will prepare your Nengajo efficiently and try to deliver it on time.
+If you accidentally post it in the normal slot it will still arrive, but might not be on time.

-Hope you all now know how to write Nengajo in Japan and approximately how long will it take to write Nengajo.
-Remember that thinking of some comments for each person may take more time than you think.
-If you rush on this, the comment might not say/show what you really want to tell.
+We hope this helped!
+Remember that thinking of the message for each person may take more time than you think.
+If you rush on this, the comment might not say/show what you really want to say.